-1. The SC shall review the by-laws at least annually to ensure that they remain current.
+1. The SC shall review the By-Laws at least annually to ensure that they remain current.

-3. Proposed changes to the by-laws will be sent to the by-laws Sub-committee, where they will be written, and then submitted to the SC for approval.
+3. Proposed changes to the By-Laws will be sent to the by-laws Sub-committee, where they will be written, and then submitted to the SC for approval.

-4. Proposed changes to the by-laws can be made at any time following discussion at a regularly scheduled SC meeting pending the vote of the SC membership.
+4. Proposed changes to the By-Laws can be made at any time following discussion at a regularly scheduled SC meeting pending the vote of the SC membership.

 5. Proposed changes should be submitted in writing to the Chair and presented for discussion at the next scheduled SC meeting.

-C. A majority vote by SC members is required to pass the amendment onto the By-law sub-committee for further discussion and changes.
+7. A majority vote by SC members is required to pass the amendment onto the By-law sub-committee for further discussion and changes.

-D. A 2/3 vote of a quorum of members is required for the amendment to be attached (or otherwise included in) the by-laws.
+8. A 2/3 vote of a quorum of members is required for the amendment to be attached (or otherwise included in) the by-laws.

 List of abbreviations:

-CCR: Center for Cancer Research
+NCI: National Cancer Institute CCR: Center for Cancer Research